-- Continuous monitoring of use of the Sepsis Six bundle within our Emergency Departments through governance processes and audit. - Implementation of the Digital Care Record.
+Our target for 2022/23 is >95% Continuous monitoring of use of the Sepsis Six bundle within our Emergency Departments through governance processes and audit.

+Implementation of the Digital Care Record.

-Baseline position for screening in inpatient wards
+Baseline position for screening in inpatient wards Our target for 2022/23 is >95% We will do this by: Continuous monitoring of use of the Set epsis Six bundle within our Emergency

-- Continuous monitoring of use of the Sepsis Six bundle within our Emergency Departments through governance processes and audit. - Implementation of the Digital Care Record.
+Departments through governance processes and audit.

+• Implementation of the Digital Care Record.
-Baseline position for

-implementing the sepsis six

-bundle in the Emergency

-Department
+Baseline position for implementing the sepsis six bundle in the emergency department Our target for 2022/23 is >85% We will do this by: